Balkan Jews: Byzantine Rule

 As with the majority of Jewish communities throughout history and the world, the safety of the Balkan Jews to practice their religion was set by local governments.
 In the seventh century, when Avars (Caucasus) attacked Split, Croatia, the Diocletian's Palace gave Jews sanctuary.

 Ottoman Rule

 Although being classified as second class citizens along with Catholics, Roma, and Slavs, under nearly four centuries of Ottoman rule, the Jewish communities of the Balkans, considered an Eastern Sephardic heartland, had a stronger sense of communal organization and unity than other groups (i.e. North Africa) that helped maintain a sense of ethno-religious identity.
 The Jews, Muslims, and other religious minorities were exempt from the "Child Tax" which conscripted young Christian boys, brought them to Istanbul, educating them into a military force.

-During this era, Salonika (Thessaloniki in Modern Greece) was widely seen as a refuge for Iberian Jews following their explusion by the Spanish Inquisition, from the fifteenth all the way to the twentieth century.
+During this era, Salonika (Thessaloniki in Modern Greece) was widely seen as a refuge for Iberian Jews following their expulsion by the Spanish Inquisition, from the fifteenth all the way to the twentieth century.